kendevops/my-react-portfolio/README.md

-# Getting Started with Create React App
+# Link to view project

 This project meant as my personal portfolio site [Click Here](https://kendevops.com) to view.